ballingj/dgango_btre/setup1_prereq.md

 ```

 > Note: Required step everytime you add an app:
-> Go to settings.py in main project and add the new app (class name in app.py) in the INSTALLED_APPS list
+- Go to settings.py in main project and add the new app
-> the class name is usually called 'PagesConfig'
+- Add the class name included in the Apps.py in the INSTALLED_APPS list

 ```sh
 INSTALLED_APPS = [